PeterLinccl/PeterLinccl/README.md

 -Preparing for Microsoft and CompTIA certification exams to strengthen my technical foundation.

--Currently pursuing a Master’s degree to deepen my expertise in cybersecurity and information technology.
+-Pursuing a Master’s degree in Cybersecurity and Digital Trust to strengthen expertise in cybersecurity and enterprise IT environments.